Please be ready with your application reference number starting with 'P'. For example P1234567

 Where the offence is lawful to be disclosed, the authority will list details of that offence in a check result.

-Also, where there is manual vetting for a Nationally Coordinated Criminal History Check, and the offence is considered adequate for the records to be released (e.g. previous serious driving offences showing on a police check application for a public vehicle driver), it will show up in the applicant’s Nationally Coordinated Criminal History Check results.
+Also, where there is manual vetting for a Nationally Coordinated Criminal History Check, and the offence is considered adequate for the records to be released (e.g. previous serious driving offences showing on a Nationally Coordinated Criminal History Check application for a public vehicle driver), it will show up in the applicant's Nationally Coordinated Criminal History Check results.
 This is because even though the offence may have been committed a long time ago, the police agency that is vetting the check may still deem the offence to be related to the purpose of the check (the proposed job role stated on the nationally coordinated criminal history check) and therefore release the offence to aid decision makers in making a sound hiring decision that is in the interests of community safety.

 Nationally Coordinated Criminal History Checks help employers, decision makers and their organizations to determine suitable candidates for the job.
 It contains a comprehensive and clear record of all an individual's releasable Disclosable court outcomes (DCOs), including pending charges and court orders.